GWC-DCMB/CapstoneProject/howtos/README.md

   2. https://programminghistorian.org/lessons/intro-to-bash
   3. Some example commands
   ```
-  cd #change directory
+  #change directory
+  cd

-  cd ../ #change to one directory up
+  #change to one directory up
+  cd ../

+  #change to specific directory
   cd /path/to/directory/i/want

-  pwd #what is my current directory?
+  #print current directory
+  pwd

-  ls #list what is in directory
+  #list what is in directory
+  ls

-  mkdir <name> #make new folder
+  #make new folder
+  mkdir <name>

-  rm #delete BE VERY CAREFUL WITH THIS
+  #delete BE VERY CAREFUL WITH THIS
+  rm <file>
-  rm -r #delete directory BE VERY CAREFUL WITH THIS
+  rm -r <directory>
   ```

 - Directions for using vim